4 Common Questions About Refilling Prescriptions

 You might find yourself in a situation where you’re taking additional medicines, vitamins, treatments, or over-the-counter drugs.
 On the flip side, you might stop taking something you’ve been on for a while.
 Whenever there is a change to your medication routine, it’s worth talking to your pharmacist about potential side effects.

-Drug interactions can be very serious or life-threatening, so it’s crucial that you’re honest about anything you put into your body.
+Drug interactions can be very serious or life-threatening, so you must be honest about anything you put into your body.
 Your pharmacist will know if you should expect any side effects.
 If you notice a negative drug interaction, you might even be able to get advice on alternative medicines that won’t cause issues.

 Where Can I Order a Prescription Refill?

-If you use a local pharmacy, try to stick to the same one each time so they can keep a complete record of your medicines.
+If you use a local pharmacy, try to stick to the same one so they can keep a complete record of your medicines.

 Another option is a mail-order or online pharmacy.
 These options can often provide better prices for the same medicines since they don’t have to pay for and staff a brick and motor location.
 The website you use should have instructions on how to properly upload or transfer your prescription.
 Avoid any website that promises to provide medicine without a prescription as it could be illegal or a scam.